jamesdinardo/Retail-Forecasting/README.md

 Stores and departments vary considerably.
 Moreover, they are not equally represented in the dataset.

-The average store does $1046624.03 in sales per week, but there is a large difference between the store with the highest, lowest, and median sales:
+The average store does $1046624.03 in sales per week, but there is a large difference between the stores with the highest, lowest, and median sales:

 ~~~
 min_max_median_store = df[df['Store'].isin([5, 20, 45])].groupby(['Date', 'Store'])['Weekly_Sales'].sum().dropna().reset_index()